A Miracle Healing of My GERD

 It is very difficult to say “It is for my own good” when you don’t have faith that that’s the case.
 And there were many times my ego was too insulted that I did not WANT to say that, such as when I got into a car accident on Oct.
 8, 2017.

-My ordinarily astute, rational thought processing and self-monitoring capacity had become clouded because I was upset and had consumed enough sleeping pills to obsfuscate my logical thinking and put me to sleep during the day when I wasn’t tired.
+My ordinarily astute, rational thought processing and self-monitoring capacity had become clouded because I was upset and had consumed enough sleeping pills to obfuscate my logical thinking and put me to sleep during the day when I wasn’t tired.
 I was in a restaurant, and knowing I couldn’t fall asleep there, I went to my car.
 But at the same time, I felt I couldn’t fall asleep in my car where it was parked downtown because the police might come.
-So, I had to drive it somewhere where I could park it, at least according to my skewed logic.
+So, I had to drive it somewhere I could park it, at least according to my skewed logic.
 Unfortunately, I fell asleep while driving.

 But these “blows” are no longer a part of my Master’s inner guidance of me.
 In early 2016, I had confided in my friend, Tammy, that they seem to be no longer occurring.
 I also said the same thing to Dr. Nelson in late 2015.
-I told her it seems they had lasted 9 years.
-I told her this because the number 9 is a significant number for me.
+I told her it seems they lasted nine years.
+I told her this because the number nine is a significant number for me.
 And in late 2016, Sri Chinmoy inwardly advised me that the struggle within is over.
 So, really, what has continued has been just a habitual way of thinking and behaving.

 But because I got into a car accident on Oct.
 8, 2017, I now have to challenge an NCR (Not Criminally Responsible) decision against me by a Nova Scotia Health Authority forensic psychiatrist I’ll call Dr. Potlick.
 An NCR decision, in my view, is worse than being given the minimum sentence from the criminal justice system (a $1,000 fine and a one-year driving suspension) because Dr. Potlick claims I have schizophrenia, a label that cold stick with me for life.

-I will begin disputing Dr. Potlick’s NCR decision in the Nova Scotia Supreme Court in Halifax in late July or August 2019.
+I will begin disputing Dr. Potlick’s NCR decision in the Nova Scotia Supreme Court in Halifax in late July or early August 2019.
 Although I have no history of violence or a criminal record, I am being threatened with the possibility of being forced to go on a potent antipsychotic drug.
 If I refuse, I’ll be forced to stay at the East Coast Forensic Hospital in Dartmouth.